BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Conditions-List.md

 ## Location: `location`

 It returns true only when the player is closer to specified location than the specified distance.
-Just two mandatory attributes - location and radius around it (can be a variable).
+Just two mandatory attributes - location and radius around it.

 !!! example
     ```YAML